angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 via the OpenAPI description format (known as Swagger).
 [We generated a REST api client for Angular](/blog/2018-04-swagger-codegen) with the help of swagger-codegen / openapi-generator.
 But there are drawbacks to REST - and GraphQL can address some of them.

-Depending of the use-case, I favour a different approach to read and change in my Angular application.
+Depending on the use-case, I favour a different approach to read and change in my Angular application.
 Let's see what GraphQL is all about and then we should look at my preferred toolset.

 ## Hello GraphQL